ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ### 7. **Conclusion**

-The Shahrood RC robot’s power and sensor systems demonstrate reliable hardware integration, clean custom wiring, and adaptive software routines.
+The ShahroodRC robot’s power and sensor systems demonstrate reliable hardware integration, clean custom wiring, and adaptive software routines.
 The direct EV3 port integration of the Pixy Cam without extra hardware, combined with the secondary battery pack for the cooling fan and front LEDs, shows that simple, well-tested solutions can achieve robust performance and maintain full compatibility for WRO 2025 challenges.

 ---